hyw208/skills/README.md

 # Tutorial: Creating Reusable, Standalone Skills for AI Assistants

-This tutorial guides you through creating custom skills (tools or scripts) that AI assistants like GitHub Copilot and Gemini CLI can use.
+This tutorial guides you through creating custom skills (tools or scripts) that AI assistants like GitHub Copilot can use.
 We'll focus on creating robust, Python-based skills with isolated environments that are easy to manage and share.

 ## Where to Store Skills: Scope and Discovery